vircadia/vircadia-metaverse/README.md

 # Iamus
-Metaverse server for Vircadia Project that integrates the virtual world with ActivityPub
+Metaverse server for Vircadia Project that integrates the virtual world with ActivityPub.

+## Building

+## Architecture/Organization